GridHouse34/gitchecker/README.md

 !force → Force a GitHub check immediately.

 !time <minutes> → Change the check interval.
+(Doesn't work at the moment.)

 !channel → Set the current channel as the notification channel.